typestack/socket-controllers/README.md

     import "es6-shim"; // this shim is optional if you are using old version of node import "reflect-metadata"; // this shim is required import {createSocketServer} from "socket-controllers";
-    import "./UserController";  // we need to "load" our controller before call createServer. this is required
+    import "./MessageController";  // we need to "load" our controller before call createSocketServer. this is required

     createSocketServer(3001);
     ```